Biography of John Lennon

 Dovedale Primary School, Liverpool.
 Quarry Bank High School, Liverpool.
 Liverpool Art College (Despite failing all his “O” Levels, the Headmaster of the High School, Mr. Pobjoy made a special recommendation).

-1945: John Lennon was expelled from his primary school for misbehaviour.
+1945: John Lennon is expelled from his primary school for misbehaviour.
 Unknown to his teachers John suffered from Dyslexia and without his glasses he was considered legally blind.

-1955: A new craze, skiffle music, was sweeping across Great Britain and John became obsessed with it.
-He was also particularly taken by Elvis Presley’s song “Heartbreak Hotel.
+1955: A new craze, skiffle music, sweeps across Great Britain and John becomes obsessed with it.
+He is also particularly taken by Elvis Presley’s song “Heartbreak Hotel.

 1956: His mother asks him to ask his uncle for a guitar as she knew his aunt would disapprove.
-His Aunt Mimi eventually declares that he would never “make a living out of it” after his hours of practicing and makes him stand outside in the front porch to play.
-Forms his first group “The Quarrymen” with friends Peter Shotton, Ivan Vaughan and Nigel Whalley from the Liverpool Institute.
+Mimi eventually declares that he would never “make a living out of it” after his hours of practicing and makes him stand outside in the front porch to play.
+He forms his first group “The Quarrymen” with friends Peter Shotton, Ivan Vaughan and Nigel Whalley from the Liverpool Institute.

-1957: (July) “The Quarrymen” perform at Woolton Parish Church where John meets Paul McCartney for the first time.
+1957: “The Quarrymen” perform at Woolton Parish Church in July where John meets Paul McCartney for the first time.
 He is impressed by Paul’s ability to tune a guitar and asks if he wants to join the group as lead guitarist.
-Meets Cynthia Powell, a fellow student at the Liverpool Art College and falls in love with her.
+He meets Cynthia Powell, a fellow student at the Liverpool Art College and falls in love with her.

-1958: Writes his first song “Hello Little Girl”.
+1958: Lennon writes his first song “Hello Little Girl”.
 George Harrison joins “The Quarrymen”.

 1960: The Quarrymen” are renamed first as “Johnny and the Moondogs” then “The Beatals”, before becoming “The Silver Beetles” and finally “The Beatles”.
 The group travel to Hamburg where they play in four clubs on the Repeerbahn in the Red Light District.
 Stuart Sutcliffe the “Fifth Beatle” quits the band to concentrate on his art studies.